About ORGAN INJURY

 ACUTE KIDNEY INJURY (AKI)

-Over a million patients are affected by acute kidney injury (AKI) each year in the US.
-AKI is a sudden loss of kidney function that may become permanent and result in death.
-Most occurrences of AKI occur in the hospital where up to 40% of patients in the ICU will experience AKI.
-There is no effective treatment for AKI.
-One cause of AKI is the use of cardiopulmonary bypass (heart-lung machine) during open heart surgery.
-Surgery patients with certain risk factors such as existing kidney disease, previous cardiac surgery, compromised heart function, advanced age, and diabetes are at higher risk for AKI during this type of surgery.
+Acute kidney injury (AKI) is a sudden loss of kidney function due to reduced oxygenation, toxic injury or direct obstruction that may become permanent and result in death.
+One well-known cause of AKI is the use of a heart-lung machine during open heart surgery.
+Surgery patients with certain risk factors, such as pre-existing kidney disease, previous cardiac surgery, compromised heart function, advanced age and diabetes are at higher risk of AKI during this type of surgery.
+Prolonged AKI leads to increased mortality, higher hospital costs and re-admission rates, and a risk of patients developing CKD.
+Annual cases in of AKI in the U.S. range from 1.2 to 2 million.
+There are 2 million deaths annually worldwide due to AKI and currently no approved treatment exists.

 CHRONIC KIDNEY DISEASE